Teekafey/Tech_Haven/Documentation.md

 ## TechHaven: Mini E-Commerce Web App for Tech Gadgets

-TechHaven is a e-commerce platform built to showcase a database-centered architecture where every user action interacts directly with the underlying database.
+TechHaven is an e-commerce platform built to showcase a database-centered architecture where every user action interacts directly with the underlying database.
 This project highlights my skills as a Database Developer by integrating PostgreSQL with a Flask backend and a minimal HTML/CSS/JavaScript frontend.

 ![image](https://github.com/user-attachments/assets/cad4272f-26fc-4e94-8b09-189cc9901253)